ashritha465/ashritha465/README.md

 Hi there 👋
 -🌱 I’m currently learning fullstack web-development
--👯 I’m looking to collaborate with other content creators -2022 Goals: Contribute more to Open Source projects
+-👯 I’m looking to collaborate with other technical content creators -2022 Goals: Contribute more to Open Source projects